Causes of Cardiovascular Disease

-- Reducing risk factors before the first heart attack or stroke can prevent or postpone 33% of all deaths.1
+- Reducing risk factors before the first heart attack or stroke can prevent or postpone 33% of all deaths.2

-- Reducing risk factors for cardiovascular disease also reduces the risk of death from other chronic diseases.1
+- Reducing risk factors for heart disease also reduces the risk of death from other chronic diseases.2

-- Women and men share most risk factors, but the significance of these risk factors are different:
+- Women and men share most risk factors, but the significance of these risk factors is different:3

 - Smoking is particularly harmful in young women.